apache/metron/metron-platform/metron-parsing/README.md

     * `grokPath` : The path in HDFS (or in the Jar) to the grok statement.
 By default attempts to load from HDFS, then falls back to the classpath, and finally throws an exception if unable to load a pattern.
     * `patternLabel` : The pattern label to use from the grok statement
     * `multiLine` : The raw data passed in should be handled as a long with multiple lines, with each line to be parsed separately.
 This setting's valid values are 'true' or 'false'.
 The default if unset is 'false'.
 When set the parser will handle multiple lines with successfully processed lines emitted normally, and lines with errors sent to the error topic.
     * `timestampField` : The field to use for timestamp.
 If your data does not have a field exactly named "timestamp" this field is required, otherwise the record will not pass validation.
-If the timestampField is included in the list of timeFields, it will first be parsed using the provided dateFormat.
+If the timestampField is also included in the list of timeFields, it will first be parsed using the provided dateFormat.
-    * `timeFields` : A list of fields to be treated as time
+    * `timeFields` : A list of fields to be treated as time.
     * `dateFormat` : The date format to use to parse the time fields.
 Default is "yyyy-MM-dd HH:mm:ss.S z".
     * `timezone` : The timezone to use. `UTC` is default.
     * The Grok parser supports either 1 line to parse per incoming message, or incoming messages with multiple log lines, and will produce a json message per line